Asia-Hewett/Asia-Hewett.github.io/README.md

 ## Work Ethic, Work Life, Work Balance

 When I set my mind to something I get it done no matter how daunting the task may be.
-I have experience working as an independent contractor, which makes me effective when completing tasks solo, but I never hesitate to ask for help when my lone-soldier methods need reinforcemnts.
+I have experience working as an independent contractor, which makes me effective when completing tasks solo, but I never hesitate to ask for help when my lone-soldier methods need reinforcements.
 I see my work as a reflection of myself, so I always add a touch of personality to the material given while maintaining my professional composure, but I think the world could use a little more humor and compassion, especially in the work place.

 ## Get In Touch!